- Smockity Frocks - http://www.smockityfrocks.com -

 I made an appointment with my pediatrician and showed up 2 days later.
 When she started to take the bandages off and stopped in her tracks.
 She paged her nurse and asked her to get Cook Children’s Hospital in Fort Worth on the line.

 Since it had been covered, I had mostly blocked how bad it was from my mind, and I guess I hoped it had miraculously healed under those bandages.

 The doctor prescribed some Silvadene cream to put on the parts I could reach without removing bandages, but warned me that it would be toxic if she got it in her mouth.
-That concerned me and I asked her timidly what she thought of applying Young Living lavender essential oil on the burns.
+That concerned me and I asked her timidly what she thought of applying lavender essential oil on the burns.
 (I remembered what a relief it had been when I burned my thumb on the oven heating element.)
-She said she had heard a lot of great testimonies about Young Living oils, but she had not done any research herself on the subject.
+She said she had heard a lot of great testimonies about essential oils, but she had not done any research herself on the subject.
 She assured me that she trusted my judgment and knew that I would do diligent research before applying them.

 Once we got to that hospital, they removed as much dead skin as could be endured, which was excruciating to watch, and I can only imagine what it felt like!
 They assured me again that Ramen burns are the most common and the worst burns they see in children because the noodles are so sticky that they cling to the clothes and stick to the skin.